-Mount the discharge chute hinge on top of the deck discharge opening using the $1/4-20 \times 1/2$ in. socket button head bolt and 1/4-20 ESNA nut.
-Position the bolt with the head inside of the chute and the nut on the outside.
+Mount the discharge chute hinge on top of the deck discharge opening using the $1/4-20 \times 1/2$ in. socket button head screw and 1/4-20 ESNA nut.
+Position the screw with the head inside of the chute and the nut on the outside.
+Attach spring for tilt-up action from chute to bracket on deck.